 For his own team, Michael's team have incorporated visual communication into everything they do:

 My team has been using visual communication to enhance even the most mundane content.
-For our daily sync meetings, spreadsheets have moved over to a colorful and dynamic presentation.
-Our weekly wrap-up is now simultaneously edited into a presentation full of videos and graphics, and even our project platform has colorful graphics for each brief we are working on.
+Even our project platform has colorful graphics for each brief we are working on.
 Visual communication can help teams communicate more effectively in many ways we are still discovering.

 Here’s how you can facilitate visual communication within teams.

-Unless they happen to be graphic designers, your employees likely don’t have the time to create visual assets from scratch every time.
+Unless they happen to be graphic designers, your employees likely don’t have the time to create visual assets from scratch (and on-brand, with the current brand guidelines) every time.
 Whether it’s a presentation for a meeting or a checklist for their workspace, it’s important that they can quickly plug in their information and move on.